BarryLiuCQ/IBM_DS_Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook is mainly for the IBM Coursera Capstone project
+This notebook is mainly for the IBM Coursera Data Science Capstone project